 Doctoroff identified the tendency for Chinese consumers to buy luxury brands in order to display status rather than for enjoyment.
 For this reason, luxury ice cream brand Häagen Dazs weren’t successful at marketing expensive cartons of ice cream for home consumption but built a huge franchise network based on public consumption of the expensive treat in cafes.

 Because of these consumer attitudes, it was essential that products needed to be marketed for their external benefits rather than internal ones.
 In terms of car advertising, this means advertising a car as a symbol of the person’s ambition rather than Western-style individual fulfillment.
 In China, Pizza Hut doesn’t suggest children are taken to their restaurants to enjoy the food but rather to celebrate an academic success.

 Doctoroff suggests that whilst both US and Chinese consumers crave wealth, for the American consumer it is because wealth brings freedom and fulfillment.
 For the Chinese consumer, it brings control over their life.
 These are quite different emotional impulses to meet in marketing terms.
-Any brand wishing to attempt an emotional connection with its audience via advertising needs a very good understand of cultural motivations if it has any chance of success.
+Any brand wishing to attempt an emotional connection with its audience via advertising needs a very good understanding of cultural motivations if it has any chance of success.